United Kingdom driving test: Northern Ireland

 The independent driving portion of the test will last approximately 30 minutes and, unlike GB, will never make use of a SatNav.
 All candidates will be required to follow road signs and/or verbal directions given by the examiner.
 As in GB, if candidates forget directions or make an incorrect turn, they may ask for the instruction to be repeated and, as long as they have driven safely, they will not receive any faults.

-The manoeuvre's in Northern Ireland are different and may be one of the following:
+The manoeuvres in Northern Ireland are different and may be one of the following: